NERC-CEH/RainfallQC/docs/tutorials.rst

 For the majority of the checks in RainfallQC, you can load in your data using `polars <https://pola-rs.github.io/polars-book/>`_ and run the checks directly.
 Below, we run 2 example QC checks:

-- 1) ``check_intermittency`` - to flag years in the data with intermittency i.e. periods of non-zero bounded by 0 (see Figure 1.),
+- 1) ``check_intermittency`` - to flag years where there are periods of non-zero bounded by 0 (see Figure 1.),
 - 2) ``daily_accumulations`` - to flag accumulations of hourly values into daily.

 .. figure:: https://thomasjkeel.github.io/UK-Rain-Gauge-Network/example_images/intermittency.png
    :align: center
-   :height: 300px
+   :height: 250px
-   :width: 300 px
+   :width: 300px

    **Figure 1.** Example of an intermittency issue within the rainfall record